schuchert/schuchert.github.io/_posts/2021-02-18-TimeTravel.md

 What follows are the moving parts to time travel in a spring-based test.

 ### How to get time
-For a component that needs time, instead of using the `Date` class, a `Clock` object.
+For a component that needs time, instead of using `Date`, use`Clock`.
 For example, instead of:
 ```java
 new Date()  // harder to control